Pink cursive text reads 'the Journal' with a small pink, branded 'Bee' icon above the writing

 You don’t need a logo to have a wedding brand.

-What you need is intention.
+What you need is purpose.
 Beauty that repeats in subtle ways.
 Consistency that feels effortless.
 And design that reflects who you are – not just as individuals, but as a couple, starting forever.

 Ready to begin?